george-probably/probably.blog/Weblog/Pages/Setup/Apple Mac Studio.md

 - [Magnet](https://magnet.crowdcafe.com/) - Window Management: Stage manager feels like an iPad feature, and I've yet to see someone use it on macOS.
 The fact that window management is so far behind... well...
 Windows is crazy to me.

-- [Shottr](https://shottr.cc/): Better Screenshots; it's like Cleanshot X, which everyone raves about, but has slightly fewer features and is free.
-I send screenshots often, but when I do, it's with the help of Shottr.
+- [Shottr](https://shottr.cc/): Better Screenshots: it's like Cleanshot X, which everyone raves about, but has slightly fewer features and is free.
+I don't send screenshots often, but when I do, it's with the help of Shottr.

 - [AltTab](https://alt-tab-macos.netlify.app/): Apple, seriously, what is your alt-tab experience?
 AltTab makes it 100x better, including previews and multiple windows of the same application.